v-abtan/CCV3/Wiki/Solution-overview.md

 ### Author Bot endpoint

-The app service exposes a bot messaging endpoint, which receives activities from Bot Framework as the author interacts with the app.
+The app service exposes a bot messaging endpoint, which receives activities from Bot Framework when an author takes any action on messages sent by the Author bot.

-**conversationUpdate:** When the app is installed in team, or personally by authors, the [bot is notified](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/bots-notifications) via a conversationUpdate activity.
-The bot uses these messages to keep track of the authors that have installed the app:
+**conversationUpdate:** When the app is installed in team, the [bot is notified](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/bots-notifications) via a conversationUpdate activity.
+The bot uses these messages to keep track of the authors that have installed the app.

 **fileConsent:** When the author accepts/declines the file consent card sent by the bot, Team sends the bot a `fileConsentAccept` or `fileConsentDecline` [event](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/conversations/send-and-receive-files?tabs=dotnet).
 On author's consent file is uploaded to the author's OneDrive.